CSchoel/release-notes-from-changelog/README.md

 For this action to work you need a file in your repository called `RELEASE_HEAD.md` that contains any header text that you want to add to all your releases.
 This can be, for example, a short sentence explaining the general purpose of the project, or simply a note that the following text was extracted from a changelog.

+If `RELEASE_HEAD.md` does not exist, the first-level heading and first paragraph of the file `README.md` will be used instead.

-It can be used as follows:
+The action can be used as follows:

 ```yaml
 jobs: